 You can have a great lawn, save money, and protect local waterways!

 There are many options to consider when caring for a lawn.
 For example, unless you’ve had your soil tested, you may not know exactly how much fertilizer to use on your lawn.
 Without that vital information, you could be overusing fertilizer – and wasting your money.

 There is an environmental impact to fertilizer use as well.
 Improperly applied fertilizer can easily wash into local waterways through storm drain systems and cause problems in local streams and ponds.
-Fertilizers cause algae to grow, which can deplete oxygen, hurt aquatic wildlife, and make boating, fishing and swimming unpleasant.
+Fertilizers cause algae to grow, which can deplete oxygen, hurt aquatic wildlife, and make boating, fishing, and swimming unpleasant.

 Try these alternatives to fertilizer:

 - Set your mower to a “mulch” setting.
 This will chop up grass clippings and leave them on your lawn.
 As they decompose, they will release nutrients back into the soil.

 - Encourage the growth of clover and other legumes in your lawn.
 Legumes take nitrogen from the air, convert it into a form that is usable by your lawn, and store it in the soil.

 - Mow your grass at a longer length, but more often.
 This will stress the lawn less, encourage root growth, and (BONUS!) make your lawn more drought-tolerant.